Parikshith123-glitch/code_dump/README.md

-This repo is just for my backup of all the work that i have done with the Beagle bone, Raspberry Pi, Linux etc.
-If you want to clone this repo then inside the git_help folder there are steps/instructions to do the same.
- Thanks
+This repository serves as a backup of my work with BeagleBone, Raspberry Pi, Linux, and related projects.
+If you wish to clone it, refer to the instructions in the git\_help folder.